 The Triceps Pushdown

-Also known as the cable pushdown or rope pushdown, the triceps pushdown is one of the best exercises for triceps development.
-Although it is most commonly performed using a cable system, it is possible to use a resistance band for at-home workouts.
+The tricep pushdown goes by many names: the tricep pulldown, tricep rope pushdown, the cable tricep pushdown, and others.
+No matter what you call it, the triceps pushdown is one of the best exercises for triceps development.
+Although it is most commonly performed using a cable system, it is possible to use a resistance band for at-home tricep workouts.
 The triceps pushdown is an essential exercise for people of all fitness levels.

 Muscles Worked by the Triceps Pushdown